ibm-cloud-docs/satellite/storage-ocs-local.md

 {:video: .video}

-# OpenShift Container Storage using local disks
+# OpenShift Data Foundation using local disks
 {: #config-storage-ocs-local}

-Set up [OpenShift Container Storage](https://docs.openshift.com/container-platform/4.6/storage/persistent_storage/persistent-storage-ocs.html){: external} for {{site.data.keyword.satelliteshort}} clusters.
+Set up [OpenShift Data Foundation](https://docs.openshift.com/container-platform/4.6/storage/persistent_storage/persistent-storage-ocs.html){: external} for {{site.data.keyword.satelliteshort}} clusters.
 You can use {{site.data.keyword.satelliteshort}} storage templates to create storage configurations.
 When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.
 {: shortdesc}

-The OpenShift Container Storage add-on is available as a technology preview and might change without prior notice.
+The OpenShift Data Foundation add-on is available as a technology preview and might change without prior notice.
 Do not use this add-on for production workloads.
 {: preview}

 <br />